-Embracing diversity is an imperative for every industry and business, but its impact on healthcare is particularly sweeping.
-If we are to treat all types of patients comprehensively and personally, clinical and non-clinical leaders alike must champion diversity and all that comes with it.
+Embracing diversity is imperative for every industry and business, but its impact on healthcare is particularly sweeping.
+If we are to treat all types of patients comprehensively and personally, clinical and non-clinical leaders alike must champion diversity, and all that comes with it.

 In challenging times, like the COVID-19 crisis we are currently living through, the critical need for a diverse workforce is most obvious.
 While embracing diversity is necessary in all situations, disasters make it incredibly clear how much we need people of all different ages, backgrounds, experiences, races, religions, genders, and more to bring their perspectives and skills together in order to help and heal their communities.
 The virus doesn’t discriminate—and to defeat it, the industry can’t be biased either.

 Taking a close look at diversity in the workforce from a healthcare perspective is the purpose of this post.
 We start by defining the term diversity, then list its benefits and challenges, and end by recommending ways to help you put diversity to work successfully in your organization.

 Diversity is not as easily defined as you may imagine.

 Traditionally, it has been based on demographic representations that include race, ethnicity, religion, gender, and sexual orientation.

 The millennial generation, however, has advanced a newer, more inclusive definition that views diversity within the context of experiences, opinions, and thoughts, stated a report by Deloitte University and Billie Jean King Leadership Initiative.

 Further, millennials believe that "programs aimed at diversity and inclusion should focus on improved business opportunities and outcomes as a result of the acceptance of cognitive diversity, specifically individualism, collaboration, teamwork, and innovation," the report said.

 That is not unlike the definition offered by Ross Ott, chief human resource officer for SCP Health.